XRPLF/xrpl-dev-portal/content/tutorial-multisign.md

     }

-## 6. Confirm the presence of the new signer list using account_objects ##
+### 5. Confirm the new signer list ###

+Use the [`account_objects` command](reference-rippled.html#account-objects) to confirm that the SignerList is associated with the address in the latest validated ledger.

-Normally an account can own many objects of different types (such as trust lines and offers).
-For this tutorial, we created a new account, so the SignerList is the only object in the response from the [`account_objects` command](reference-rippled.html#account-objects).
+Normally, an account can own many objects of different types (such as trust lines and offers).
+If you funded a new address for this tutorial, the SignerList is the only object in the response.

     $ rippled account_objects rEuLyBCvcw4CFmzv8RepSiAoNgF8tTGJQC validated
     Loading: "/home/mduo13/.config/ripple/rippled.cfg"